-Moreover, for funds which have a sustainability-related label (e.g., French SRI label, Towards Sustainability's Quality Standard, LuxFLAG), further reporting on ESG KPIs is expected as part of the labelling schemes, leading to an enhanced consideration of PAI for these fund ranges.
+Moreover, for funds which have a sustainability-related label (e.g., French SRI label, Towards Sustainability's Quality Standard, Greenfin label), further reporting on ESG KPIs is expected as part of the labelling schemes, leading to an enhanced consideration of PAI for these fund ranges15.

-Since 2023, for the purpose of reporting on our PAI across all our portfolios for our aggregated entity-level PAI statement (for each legal entity mentioned above) and for product-level reporting for our range of SFDR Article 8 and Article 9 funds, we rely on:
+Since 2023, for the aggregated entity-level PAI statement (for each legal entity mentioned above), to report on our PAI across all portfolios and product-level reporting for our SFDR Article 8 and Article 9 funds range, we rely on:

-- For traditional asset classes (managed by AXA IM Core): data provided by S&P Global Trucost; - For alternative asset classes (managed by AXA IM Alts)14: - o For direct real estate property and CRE debt: directly collected data from surveys; - o For infrastructure equity & debt: data collected by surveys and proxy data provided by Iceberg Data Lab; - o For ABS, ILS and SRT: data provided by MSCI (Carbon Delta), S&P Global Trucost and Bloomberg; - o For leveraged loans and CLOs: data provided by Reorg Findox; - o For Natural Capital & Impact : data provided by ClimateSeed and direct surveys;
+- For traditional asset classes (managed by AXA IM Core): data provided by S&P Global Trucost; - For alternative asset classes (managed by AXA IM Alts)16: - For direct real estate property and CRE debt: directly collected data from surveys; - For infrastructure equity & debt: data collected by surveys and proxy data provided by Iceberg Data Lab; - For ABS, ILS and SRT: data provided by MSCI (Carbon Delta), S&P Global Trucost and Bloomberg; - For leveraged loans and CLOs: data provided by Octus FinDox; - For Natural Capital & Impact: data provided by ClimateSeed and direct surveys;

-13 All issuers below 1.43 (out of 10) in the Q2 methodology.
+$^{^{14}}$ All issuers below 1.43 (out of 10) in the Q 2 methodology.